 Now I have been sunburned in the past, but this time was different.
 There were 2 parts on my back that were so painful, I could hardly move.
 I had a palm-size spot on my left shoulder and the radius of about 2 palms wide on the back of my right shoulder that were, “bring tears to your eyes” kinda painful whenever I moved.
 My husband and all 3 of my kids took shifts applying aloe to my back.
 They even used shaving cream with aloe in it at one point.
 I took several cold baths and applied ice packs to these 2 particular spots.

 Nothing was working.
 4 days after going to the water park, most of my sunburn had started to fade…except for the 2 spots.
 These spots actually became bumpy with fluid under them, and the pain seemed to be getting worse.
 I broke down and went to Urgent Care to see what was going on.
 Turns out these 2 spots were missed entirely in the sunscreen applying process.
 I had 2nd-degree burns on my back.
 The doctor gave me some ointment and a script for Keflex to prevent the burns from becoming infected.

 I am thinking I may have been coming in too hot with the Bringing Sexy Back theme.
 I have now bought a 2nd swimsuit.
 I will wear the original mom suit for swimming inside and the 2nd swimsuit for outside swimming.

-The devil is real guys, but I refuse to let him steal my joy or derail me on my journey.
+The devil is real guys, but I refuse to let him steal my.
 This time I need to remind myself that I have got this.
 I am awesome and do a self-high five.